Scandinavia & the Nordics: A Guide to the Nordic Countries

 You might think to yourself, “Alright all the celebrities are gorgeous, big surprise!
 How about regular folks?”

-It’s no surprise that actors and artists are on average more attractive, and I don’t want to promote a skewed notion that all Scandinavians are perfect.
+It’s no surprise that actors and artists are on average more attractive, and I don’t want to promote a skewed notion that all Scandinavians are perfect (trust me, we are NOT!).

 So let’s include some more everyday examples of “ordinary” folks from the region as well, mostly from photos I’ve taken myself in Malmรถ, Sweden, Copenhagen, Denmark, and Oslo, Norway, over the years: